-People with MS are, unfortunately, subject to discrimination and stigmatization.
+The Multiple Sclerosis patients unfortunately today are often discriminated against and stigmatized.
 Multiple sclerosis and associated diseases in its various variants are still a mystery to most citizens.
-The ignorance and the ignorance of a disease, the lack of information of the people and the lack of training of professionals in various areas undermine the protection of rights of persons with Multiple Sclerosis.
+Ignorance and lack of knowledge about this pathology, the lack of information of the people and the lack of training of professionals in various areas are factors that impair the protection of the rights of people with M.S.

 Several questions that we are asked weekly, such as click on the question :